-Executive Branch Belize belongs to the Commonwealth of Nations, a cooperative organization of 53 sovereign states that were once colonies or territories of the British Empire.
-These Commonwealth members share the United Kingdom's hereditary monarch (presently King Charles III) as head-of-state.
-An appointed governor-general - a Belizean citizen whose powers are largely ceremonial - represents the monarch in Belize.
-Most executive power is vested in the Prime Minister (PM), who is head-of-government and runs the nation's day-to-day affairs.
-Appointed by the governor-general to serve renewable 5-year terms, the PM is traditionally the leader of the political party with the most seats in the National Assembly.
-A council of ministers supports the PM.
-Prior to Charles' ascension, Queen Elizabeth II had acted as Belize's chief-of-state since ascending to the throne in 1952.
-Lady Froyla Tzalam was appointed as governor-general by the Queen in May 2021, taking over the post of Sir Colville Young after.
-The current PM, Juan Antonio Briceno, was elected in November 2020 as well (see p.
-13 of History and Myth).
-Legislative Branch Belize's legislature is a 2-chamber National Assembly (NA), composed of a 14-seat (including the president) Senate and 31seat House of Representatives.
-The governor-general appoints all Senators upon the advice of the PM (for 6 members), the leader of the opposition (3 members), the Belize Council of Churches and Evangelical Association of Churches (1 member). the Belize Chamber of Commerce and Industry and the Belize Better Business Bureau (1 member), non-governmental organizations in good standing (1 member), and the National Trade Union Congress and the Civil Society Steering Committee (1 member).
-By contrast, the 31 Representatives are directly elected in single-seat constituencies by a simple majority vote.
-All NA members serve 5-vear terms.
-The House of Representatives controls most legislative powers, including amending the constitution, appointing positions in government, and approving declarations of war.
+Belize's legislature is a 2-chamber National Assembly (NA), composed of a 14-seat (including the president) Senate and 31seat House of Representatives.
+The governor-general appoints all Senators upon the advice of the PM (for 6 members), the leader of the opposition (3 members), the Belize Council of Churches and Evangelical Association of Churches (1 member), the Belize Chamber of Commerce and Industry and the Belize Better Business Bureau (1 member), non-governmental organizations in good standing (1 member), and the National Trade Union Congress and the Civil Society Steering Committee (1 member).
+By contrast, the 31 Representatives are directly elected in single-seat constituencies by a simple majority vote. members serve 5-vear terms. ΑII The House of Representatives controls most legislative powers, including amending the constitution, appointing positions in government. and approving declarations of war.
+The Senate serves as an

 The Senate serves as an independent body that advises the governorgeneral on executive duties such as granting pardons, stays of execution, and removal of justices, among others.
-Judicial Branch Belize's legal system is modeled after English common law and includes a Supreme Court of Judicature, Magistrate Courts, and a Family Court.
-The Supreme Court of Judicature divides into a 9member Supreme Court and 4-member Court of Appeal and is Belize's highest court.
-In 2009, Belize adopted the Caribbean Court of Justice (the judicial institution of the Caribbean Community or CARICOM - see "Foreign Relations" below) as its highest court of appeal for both criminal and civil cases.